Budgeting Statistics – 18 Interesting Facts

 (Source: Guidant)

-This is concerning because it means that these children are not getting the information and tools they need to make sound financial decisions when they become adults.
-The study also found that parents are the key source of financial education for their children.
+This is concerning because these children aren’t receiving the information and tools needed to make sound financial decisions as adults.
+The study also found that parents serve as the primary source of financial education for their children.

-This is understandable, as parents are the most influential people in their children’s lives.
-However, it is important for schools to also provide financial education so that all children can develop the skills they need to manage their money wisely.
+This makes sense, as parents wield the most influence in their children’s lives.
+However, schools should also provide financial education so all children can develop essential money management skills.

 Nearly 20% of workers earning a salary higher than $100,000 are still living paycheck to paycheck and tend to have a high level of consumer debt